 The COE offers recognised expertise and experience in the field of CBRN to the benefit of the Alliance.
 It provides opportunities to improve interoperability and capabilities by enhancing multinational education, training and exercises; assisting in concept, doctrine, procedures and standards development; and testing and validating concepts through experimentation.
 It has thus supported NATO's transformation process.

 The COE integrates a CBRN Reachback Element (RBE), which reached full operational capability in January 2016.
 This Reachback capability provides timely and comprehensive scientific, technical and operational CBRN expertise, assessments and advice to NATO commanders, their staff and deployed forces during planning and execution of operations.
 The RBE, together with its secondary network (which comprises various civilian and military institutions), is able to operate 24/7, if needed.

 NATO creates and improves necessary standardization documents, conducts training and exercises, and develops necessary capability improvements in the field of CBRN defence through the work of many groups, bodies and institutions, including:

 - Joint CBRN Defence Capability Development Group;

 - CBRN Medical Working Group;

 - NATO Science and Technology Organization; and

 The Alliance also continues to create and improve standard NATO agreements that govern Allied operations in a CBRN environment.
 These agreements guide all aspects of preparation, ranging from standards for disease surveillance to rules for restricting troop movements.
-In addition, the Organization conducts training exercises and senior-level seminars that are designed to test interoperability and prepare NATO leaders and forces for operations in a CBRN environment.
+In addition, the Organization conducts training exercises and senior-level seminars that are designed to test interoperability and prepare NATO civilian and military staff and forces for operations in a CBRN environment.